Writing (MFA): Related Content

 Joshua Wheeler is the author of the essay collection Acid West, which was named a best book of 2018 by Newsweek, The Paris Review, and O, The Oprah Magazine.
 He’s written for The New York Times, Alta, and Harper’s Magazine.
 His novel, The High Heaven, was published in 2025 by Graywolf Press.
 Originally from Alamogordo, New Mexico, Wheeler now lives in New Orleans and teaches at Louisiana State University.

-Emily Nemens is the author of the novels The Cactus League (2020) and the forthcoming Clutch.
-She spent a dozen years editing literary quarterlies, including leading The Paris Review, and serving as co-editor and prose editor of The Southern Review
+Emily Nemens is the author of the novels Clutch (Tin House/Zando, 2026), and The Cactus League (FSG, 2020), both of which were NYT Book Review Editor's Choice selections.
+Her stories and essays have appeared in BOMB, Story, Zyzzyva, n+1, and elsewhere.
+Nemens spent over a decade editing literary quarterlies, including leading the Paris Review, and serving as coeditor of the Southern Review.

 Photo by James Emmerman.